 The Working Centre is a nonprofit organization with charitable status that is governed by a Board of Directors.
 This group of dedicated individuals typically serve the organization in this capacity for five to ten years.
 Our mode of operation is the building of relationships and trust where each member becomes involved in one or two aspects of the Centre’s work in a way that develops first hand knowledge and understanding.
 We have been fortunate to be served by individuals who have provided long-term stability and foresight for the Centre.

-- Employment Services - Province of Ontario, Ministry of Training, Colleges and Universities
+- Employment Ontario - Province of Ontario, Ministry of Labour, Training, and Skills Development

 - Regional Municipality of Waterloo